InfinityBotList/hepatitis-antiviral/README.md

 ### Daemon

 For the purposes of logging and asking for user input while migrating, a foreground ``daemon`` is required/used.
-The daemon is written in python
+The daemon is written in python.
+Run ``cd daemon && python3 daemon.py`` to start it